-Bolton pessimistic on North Korea in 1st speech since ouster
+Bolton critical of North Korea in first speech since ouster

 Later, he stressed that time may be running out to resolve the issue.

 “Every day that goes by makes North Korea a more dangerous country,” he said.

-Asked during a question-and-answer session after the speech if “romance diplomacy” is effective — a reference to the warm letters that Trump has exchanged with Kim — Bolton declined to comment.
+“You don’t like their behavior today?
+What do you think it will be when they have nuclear weapons that can be delivered to American cities?
+You want to wait until then to act or do you want to act now?”

 North Korea recently praised Trump for saying Washington may pursue an unspecified “new method” in nuclear negotiations with Pyongyang.
 Those talks have been stalled for months by disagreements over trade-offs between sanctions relief and disarmament steps.

-Note: This story has been updated to correct quote during Q&A session to “bromance diplomacy” instead of romance.